veliovgroup/josk/README.md

 jobs.setInterval(asyncAwaitTask, 60 * 60 * 1000, 'asyncAwaitTask1h'); // will execute every hour
 ```

-In this example, we're assuming to have long running task, executed in a loop without delay, but after full execution:
+In the next example, a long running task is executed in a loop without delay after the full execution:

 ```js
 const longRunningAsyncTask = function (ready) {